 Artist’s Statement – Debra Hunter

-My personal photography concentrates on landscape and macro photography of the natural world; this is a very different subject matter than that of my profession which is portrait and business photography.
-Looking at the world close up, in different lighting, and in weather both foul and fair, allows me to view my everyday world more deeply and see the beauty in the details that are so easily missed through the course of our busy daily lives.
+My personal photography concentrates on landscape, nature, and black and white images.
+This is a very different subject matter than that of my profession and business, Hunter Photographics, which is portrait and business photography.
+Looking at the world close-up, in different lighting, and in weather both foul and fair, allows me to view my everyday world more deeply and see the beauty in the details that are so easily missed through the course of our busy daily lives.

 My hand knits embrace exploring Canadian knitting traditions and the Canadian experience.
 Pieces often feature stranded techniques to create patterned works.
 Motifs utilized range from maple leafs, trees and mountains, to patterning reflecting traditions of fair isle knitting and that of the regions surrounding the Salish Sea.
 The provenance of my materials is of huge importance to me, using only Canadian produced and milled wool.
 In addition to my desire to use Canadian raw materials, I also have made the conscious decision to work only with naturally dyed wools, of which I craft the dyes myself and hand dye my yarns in micro batches.
 Embellishments for the hand knits often feature hand carved toggles, which again focuses on being created from local materials.